Mr Mrs Miss Ms Dr Other

 Experience

-Ruby graduated in 2023 with a first class Master's degree in Biochemistry from the University of Oxford, where she was awarded scholarships and prizes for academic performance.
-She since joined HGF's Manchester office in January 2025 as a Trainee Patent Attorney in the Life Science team.
+Ruby graduated in 2023 with a first class Master's degree in Biochemistry from the University of Oxford, where she was awarded scholarships and academic prizes in recognition of her performance.
+She since joined HGF in January 2025 as a Trainee Patent Attorney in the Life Science team.

-During her Master's, she undertook a research project in Neurobiology at the Szele Lab, University of Oxford.
+During her Master's, Ruby conducted a research project in Neurobiology at the Szele Lab, University of Oxford.
 Here she explored the role of tumour-associated lncRNAs in neural migration using a range of in-vitro and in-vivo gene editing techniques.
-In this same year, she also carried out a comprehensive review of research on β2-adrenoreceptor signaling in skeletal muscle, providing valuable insights into its therapeutic potential for glucometabolic regulation.
+In the same year, she completed a comprehensive review of β2-adrenoreceptor signaling in skeletal muscle, offering insights into its therapeutic potential for glucometabolic regulation in type 2 diabetes.

-Her special interests and expertise lie in anti-infectives, human metabolism, cellular signalling, cancer biology, disease pathogenesis, and anti-infectives at the molecular and cellular level.
+Ruby's particular interests and expertise lie in human metabolism, cellular signaling, cancer biology, and disease pathogenesis at the molecular and cellular level.

 Qualifications